MichaelCaditz/Net-Zero/README.md

 Calculates and charts energy balance (demand versus energy provided).
 Estimates greenhouse emission savings of project.

+The program performs multiple calculations related to the solar resource at a chosen geographical location, and energy balance, i.e., the abilty of a chosen system to accomodate the energy demand of the population.

-Does much more . . . to be contimued . . . .
+Does much more . . . to be continued . . . .

 Limitations: